Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

 Finally, we have investigated the $\mathrm{SU}(6)$ FHM on the SL, as the HM limit is also not a LRO but a plaquette state~\cite{Gauthe_2021}.
-Through the correlations pattern of the GS on a $4 \times 3$ periodic SL for $U=10$ in Fig.~\ref{fig_correlations}, we found some evidence of the $6$ sites plaquette state in the Mott phase, a feature confirmed by the presence of two low lying energy $\mathrm{SU}(6)$ singlet states, compatible with the periodic boundary conditions, for large U ( i.e $U=20$ cf Fig.~\ref{fig_tos}).
-When $U$ decreases, the spin gap becomes smaller than the singlet gap, possibly revealing the Mott transition.
-However, with the current version of our code and with the limitation of our computational ressources, the necessary calculation of the charge gap was too demanding, leaving open both the question of the size of the metallic phase and the presence of some intermediate phase.
+Through the correlation pattern of the GS on a $4 \times 3$ periodic SL for $U=10$ in Fig.~\ref{fig_correlations}, we found some evidence of the six-sites plaquette state in the Mott phase, a feature confirmed by the presence of two low-lying energy $\mathrm{SU}(6)$ singlet states, compatible with the periodic boundary conditions, for large $U$ ( i.e., $U=20$, cf. Fig.~\ref{fig_tos}).
+When $U$ decreases, the spin gap becomes smaller than the singlet gap, suggesting a change of phases.
+However, with the current version of our code and with the limitation of our computational resources, the necessary calculation of the charge gap was too demanding, leaving open both the question of the size of the metallic phase and the presence of some intermediate phase.